Christchurch International Airport

 Flights to Christchurch International Airport are available on AirAsia X, Air New Zealand, Cathay Pacific, Emirates, Qantas, Singapore Airlines, and Virgin Australia.

-Free wifi is available throughout the airport, and there are internet kiosks for those without wifi-enabled devices.
+Free unlimited wifi is available throughout the airport, and there are internet kiosks for those without wifi-enabled devices.

 There are no conference facilities at Christchurch International Airport, however the Travel and Tourism Centre offers copying and fax services, and there is a post office in the terminal; internet kiosks are scattered throughout the airport.
 There are also business services in airline lounges for passengers of Air New Zealand, Qantas, Emirates and Singapore Airlines.